sgnu/todo/README.md

 Arguments that are not integers are interpretted as 0

+#### Edit
+This command changes the name of a task on the list at a given index: `todo edit 1 new name for the task` or `todo e 1 new name for the task`

 #### List
 This command prints out all tasks on the list including their index: `todo list` or `todo l`